Billy Hutchinson: UVF activity

 A native of the Shankill Road, Belfast, Hutchinson took part in a series of riots in the area, during which Shankill dwellers clashed with residents of the neighbouring nationalist Unity Flats area.
 Members of the UVF fired shots at Unity Flats and it was around this time Hutchinson became a member of the organisation, describing his part in the rioting as "my initiation" into the UVF.
-A strong supporter of Linfield F.C., Hutchinson would often lead his fellow Shankill-based supporters in throwing stones and singing loyalist songs at the Unity Flats as they returned from the club's Windsor Park home off the Lisburn Road.
+A strong supporter of Linfield F.C., Hutchinson would often lead his fellow Shankill-based supporters in throwing stones and singing loyalist songs at the Unity Flats as they returned from the club's Windsor Park home of the Lisburn Road.
 These young loyalists formed the basis of the reformed YCV, which Hutchinson played a leading role in re-establishing in the early 1970s.
 Hutchinson was in charge of recruitment for this group in its early years, aided by Billy Spence.

 In October 1974, Hutchinson and a fellow YCV member, Thomas Winstone, drove up Northumberland Street (which links the Shankill to the neighbouring Falls Road, Belfast, a republican area) at 7:30 in the morning.
 They came upon two Catholic men, Michael Loughran and Edward Morgan, walking to work and shot and killed them both.
 Both men were arrested soon afterwards and were both charged with murder to which they pleaded guilty, receiving life sentences.
 Hutchinson had been the driver of the car whilst Winstone was the shooter.
 Both men were aged nineteen at the time of their attack.